Abramson Smith Waldsmith LLP

 Meat shop worker suffered an amputated arm in meat grinder

-$3,200,000 jury verdict for worker who suffered an amputated arm in a Butcher Boy meat grinder due to its defective design.
+$3.2 million jury verdict for worker who suffered an amputated arm in a Butcher Boy meat grinder due to its defective design.
 Due to more than 300 prior amputations of the arms of other users of Butcher Boy meat grinders, the manufacturer went bankrupt but continued its business under another name.
 At trial, we successfully established the liability of the successor company and that the owner of the company, William Lasar III, was its alter ego.

 Worker v.
 Butcher Boy – $1,500,000

-Meat shop worker suffered arm amputation in a Butcher Boy meat grinder due to its defective design.
+Meat shop worker suffered arm amputation in a Butcher Boy meat grinder due to its defective design

-$1,500,000 in settlement in products liability case for an employee in the meat department in a Chicago grocery store who suffered an amputation of his right arm in a Butcher Boy meat grinder.
+$1.5 million in settlement in product liability case for an employee in the meat department in a Chicago grocery store who suffered an amputation of his right arm in a Butcher Boy meat grinder.
 Lasar Manufacturing Co., Inc. defectively designed the meat grinder, and Westglen Corporation was the successor-in-interest to Lasar Manufacturing.
 William Lasar III was the alter ego of Lasar Manufacturing and Westglen Corporation.
 After more than 300 prior amputations of the arms of users of Butcher Boy meat grinders, William Lasar self-insured his company and as the claims continued to mount, took Lasar Manufacturing through bankruptcy.
 Thereafter, Mr. Lasar transferred all Lasar Manufacturing’s assets to Westglen and it manufactured the same meat grinders under the same product name with the same equipment, employees, and officers, directors and owners.

 Driver v.
 Auto Manufacturer – $3,300,000

-Driver suffered spinal fracture resulting in quadriplegia in single vehicle rollover incident after road debris struck rear wheel parking brake cable and activated it, causing the vehicle to lose control.
+Driver suffered spinal fracture resulting in quadriplegia in single vehicle rollover incident after road debris struck rear wheel parking brake cable and activated it, causing the vehicle to lose control

 Our client became a quadriplegic in a rollover accident when his SUV hit a piece of rubber tire retread debris in the road on I-5 in Willows, Glenn County, which activated his rear passenger-side parking brake and locked up the rear wheel.
 This caused the SUV to pull hard to the right off the roadway before it rolled several times.
 The rear wheels had no protection from such debris and the roof readily crushed in the rollover, causing a C5-6 compression/flexion fracture and subluxation, spinal cord damage, and permanent paralysis.